 The District Court is the lowest court in the Irish court system.
-It is regulated by the President of the District Court and 64 District Court Judges.
+It is regulated by the President of the District Court and up to 71 District Court judges.

 The District Court is organised on a regional basis.
 There are 23 District Court Districts, as well as the Dublin Metropolitan District.
 Each District is divided into District Court areas and has one or more judges permanently assigned to it.